 The project supports economic opportunities for youth in two ways:

 - Professional Development of Technical and Vocational Education Training (TVET) / Education Providers

 - Skills and Leadership Training for Youth, Young Women and PWD

 Through professional development of TVET education providers, the project provides in-service training opportunities that TVET trainers can access using remote and distance learning methodologies to improve the quality of their teaching.
 Enhanced capacity of TVET trainers will improve quality of TVET instruction and result in increased access to high quality learning and training opportunities for youth.

 The project also aims to build the entrepreneurial and leadership skills of youth, particularly out-of -school youth and those that are unemployed, with a focus on young women and PWD.
 The project will work with local NGOs to build their capacity to leverage ODL by supporting ODFL, developing structures and strategies to deliver leadership/vocational courses.
-In 2022, Commonwealth of Learning partnered with Foundation for Rural Integrated Enterprises & Development (FRIEND Fiji) to provide skills training for 600 youths in Fiji.
+Commonwealth of Learning has partnership with three NGOs to provide skills training for youths.